parshap/search-requires/README.md

  * Options to configure `require()` following (--no-follow, --follow-all, --follow-files, --follow-globals)
  * Option to be silent about MODULE_NOT_FOUND errors
- * Use local directory if no input file
  * Improve tests
  * Add option to explicitly search for file module or global module (e.g., --module auto-detects, --file-module, --global-module)